geiefi/Terraprisma/packages/utils/README.md

-# @grapos/utils
+# @terraprisma/utils

-The internal utilities for GrapeS the type-safe Material Design-based UI library for SolidJS.
+The internal utilities for terraprisma the type-safe Material Design-based UI library for SolidJS.